btcHehe/PyControl/README.md

 # PyControl

 Python library for simulating control systems.
 Available on PyPi under the name [pyControlToolbox](https://pypi.org/project/pyControlToolbox/).
+The backbone of the library is numpy (for matrix operations) and matplotlib (for plots).
 > unfortunately pyControl was already taken by project not even related to control systems

 ## Functionalities